Multi-Scale Node Embeddings for Graph Modeling and Generation: Data

-\subsubsection{Coarse-Graining The ION}
+\subsection{Coarse-Graining The ION}

-In the previous section, we obtained the \textit{binary undirected} adjacency matrix $ \mathbf{A}^{(\ell = 0)}$ representing the interactions among the 6-digits sectors (\textit{0-nodes}).
-Here, we describe the coarse-graining procedure producing the \textit{multi-scale} unfolding of $ \mathbf{A}^{(0)}$.
+In the previous section, we constructed the \textit{binary undirected} adjacency matrix $ \mathbf{A}^{(\ell = 0)}$ representing the interactions among the 6-digits sectors (\textit{0-nodes}).
+Here, we describe the coarse-graining procedure to obtain the \textit{multi-scale} unfolding of $ \mathbf{A}^{(0)}$.